AdaiasMagdiel/Beremiz/docs/constants-functions.md

 ## Example of Using Constants and Functions

-Combining constants and functions, you can create more complex expressions.
+By combining constants and functions, you can create more complex expressions.

 Example: